Holistic Cattle Grazing: Allan Savory’s Big Idea

 Why does this matter?
 Because it shows the limited global impact of holistic grazing so far, even a decade after exploding onto the scene with this TED Talk.
 Whether it delivers greener deserts as promised or not is frankly secondary at this point when it comes to climate change.
 It's not working fast enough to make a difference, not at this rate, nor when you factor in the absolutely depressing countervailing trends like deforestation and rising consumer demand for animal products.

 Savory is an ardent critic of the current agro-business model and its “reductive and mechanistic” mindset that sustains this status quo.
-He’s right about that, but it also highlights just how mismatched this contest is between small, idealistic ranchers trying to save the world one pasture at a time and the malevolent Agro-Cthulhu slaughtering 80 billion land animals a year on the altar of our appetites.
+He’s right about that, but it also highlights just how mismatched this contest is between small, idealistic ranchers trying to save the world one pasture at a time and the malevolent Agro-Cthulhu slaughtering 80 billion land animals a year on the altar of our ravenous appetites.
 This industrial monster of our own creation feeds us at the expense of our planet.

 Some examples to hammer home the point.